Solid-state drive: Cache and buffer

 Many flash-based SSDs include a small amount of volatile DRAM as a cache, similar to the buffers in hard disk drives.
 This cache can temporarily hold data while it is being written to the flash memory, and it also stores metadata such as the mapping of logical blocks to physical locations on the SSD.
 This cache may also temporarily hold data while it being recently read from the flash memory.

 Some SSD controllers, like those from SandForce, achieve high performance without using an external DRAM cache.
 These designs rely on other mechanisms, such as on-chip SRAM, to manage data and minimize power consumption.

 Additionally, some SSDs use an SLC buffer mechanism to temporarily store data in single-level cell (SLC) mode, even on multi-level cell (MLC) or triple-level cell (TLC) SSDs.
 This improves write performance by allowing data to be written to faster SLC storage before being moved to slower, higher-capacity MLC or TLC storage.

-On NVMe SSDs, Host Memory Buffer (HMB) technology allows the SSD to use a portion of the system's DRAM instead of relying on a built-in DRAM cache, reducing costs while maintaining a high level of performance.
+On NVMe SSDs, Host Memory Buffer (HMB) technology allows the SSD to use a portion of the system's DRAM instead of relying on a built-in DRAM cache, reducing costs while maintaining a high level of read performance.
+In practice, on consumer SSDs with HMB, the HMB is mainly used for cache the file table mappings, because HMB lacks power loss protection (PLP) mechanism.

-In certain high-end consumer and enterprise SSDs, larger amounts of DRAM are included to cache both file table mappings and written data, reducing write amplification and enhances overall performance.
+In value consumer SSDs, DRAM are mainly used for cache the file table mappings.
+In certain high-end consumer and enterprise SSDs, larger amounts of DRAM are included to cache the file table mappings and buffer the written data, reducing write amplification and enhances overall performance.

 Battery and supercapacitor

-Higher-performing SSDs may include a capacitor or battery, which helps preserve data integrity in the event of an unexpected power loss.
+Higher-performing SSDs may include capacitors, supercapacitors or batteries, which helps preserve data integrity in the event of an unexpected power loss.
 The capacitor or battery provides enough power to allow the data in the cache to be written to the non-volatile memory, ensuring no data is lost.

 In some SSDs that use multi-level cell (MLC) flash memory, a potential issue known as "lower page corruption" can occur if power is lost while programming an upper page.
 This can result in previously written data becoming corrupted.
 To address this, some high-end SSDs incorporate supercapacitors to ensure all data can be safely written during a sudden power loss.

 Some consumer SSDs have built-in capacitors to save critical data such as the Flash Translation Layer (FTL) mapping table.
 Examples include the Crucial M500 and Intel 320 series.
 Enterprise-class SSDs, such as the Intel DC S3700 series, often come with more robust power-loss protection mechanisms like supercapacitors or batteries.